-As in any community-based setting, students may find themselves in potentially dangerous situations.
+As in any community-based setting, interns may find themselves in potentially dangerous situations. directly with potentially violent populations.
+Some student interns also travel to various neighborhoods to conduct home visits as part of the learning process.

 There have been situations in which student interns have been exposed to infectious diseases at their placement sites.
 Students may potentially be exposed to Hepatitis, TB, HIV, Covid, and/or other infectious diseases.
 Students in practicum placements will not be responsible for or asked to implement physical restraints, physical assistance, or any other physical contact with clients as part of the placement.